bennycheung/bennycheung.github.io/_posts/2023-03-26-spatial-reasoning-in-agi.md

 Although these AI systems and projects incorporate some of the outlined principles and have made significant progress, they’re still specialized and limited in their capabilities.

+Alternatively, one might wonder why not focus on directly enhancing the spatial reasoning abilities on LLMs.
+We will delve into the specifics of this approach in the subsequent section.

 ### Enhancing Spatial Reasoning Capabilities in LLMs

 Here are some possible strategies of AGI’s spatial reasoning capabilities being attained through enhancing the proficiency of large language models: